Updated January 2021

 This pissing contest with Google is only hurting their customers, and Amazon is getting the short end of the stick.

-Out of the box, the NVIDIA Shield TV will do everything that the Fire TV will do.
-But really, the only thing it was missing was Amazon Prime Video in 4K.
-It already had everything else.
+Out of the box, the NVIDIA Shield TV will do everything the Fire TV will do.
+Until recently, the NVIDIA Shield was blocked from streaming Prime Video content in 4K, but that problem has since been resolved so you can get your movies in all their glory.

-Without YouTube and the Google Play Store, this is an easy win for the Shield TV.
+So, this one is an easy win for the Shield TV.

 Winner: NVIDIA Shield TV